AnnaAxelsson051/AnnaAxelsson051/README.md

-Former attorney who discovered my passion for software development and switched careers.
+Attorney who discovered my passion for software development and switched careers.
 Studying: Java developer @ IT-Högskolan and simultaneously .NET Full stack developer @ Chas Academy.

 <h4>Some of the technologies and tools I have worked with and learned</h4>